orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 }
 ```

 This reducer is relatively straightforward.
-It simply listens for either the `REGISTER_SUCCESS` or `LOGIN_SUCCESS` action, and returns the currentUser to our redux global state.
+It simply listens for either the `REGISTER_SUCCESS` or `LOGIN_SUCCESS` action, and returns the current user to our redux global state.
 Now that we are listening for these actions, let's create a few components to take advantage of these new capabilities.

-## Login and Register
+## Login and Register Pages

 We'll create two new files under our `components` directory, one to login (`login.js`) and one to register (`register.js`).